 “A good digestion turneth all to health.”
 George Herbert

 Good digestion is essential to our health and our mood.
-When it’s all working smoothly, we tend to take it for granted.
+We tend to take it for granted when it’s all working smoothly.
 It’s not until things go awry that digestion moves to the forefront of our minds.

-If you suffer from digestion issues such as constipation, heartbuurn, abdominal pain, diarrhea, bloating, gas, or nausea, you know that it can quickly become all-consuming, affecting some of your mental bandwidth every moment of the day.
+Suppose you suffer from digestion issues such as constipation, heartburn, abdominal pain, diarrhea, bloating, gas, or nausea.
+In that case, you know that it can quickly become all-consuming, affecting some of your mental bandwidth every moment of the day.
 The discomfort is only the tip of the iceberg.
 If we’re not digesting food properly, we’re at risk for nutritional deficiencies.
-That’s because the digestive system is our central “distribution center”, breaking down what we eat and shipping nutrients out to the cells that need them.
+That’s because the digestive system is our central “distribution center,” breaking down what we eat and shipping nutrients to the cells that need them.

 Like any supply chain, a broken link has extensive consequences.
 In addition to the many far-reaching effects of nutrition deficiencies, poor digestion creates emotional stress, and even depression due in part to the gut’s role in producing serotonin (our happy neurotransmitter).